home | Community and Regional Affairs Case Studies | Community Impact in Action

 read more >>

-In Nagashima Town (Kagoshima Prefecture), research and development, etc., related to regional revitalization has been underway since 2015 with Professor Masatoshi Tamamura of the Faculty of Policy Management and his research group at the core.
+detailsIn Nagashima Town (Kagoshima Prefecture), research and development, etc., related to regional revitalization has been underway since 2015 with Professor Masatoshi Tamamura of the Faculty of Policy Management and his research group at the core.
 Furthermore, Nagashima Town and SFC concluded an agreement in 2017, and a total of 4 graduate students and researchers at the Keio Research Institute at SFC have been conducting research and development while living in Nagashima Town.
 Keio has been supporting in an advisory capacity as “Nagashima Town Regional Revitalization Advisor” and assisted in the development and promotion of projects such as “Buri Scholarship Program” and formulation of the Comprehensive Strategy.
+Since AY 2024 under this agreement, Keio has been supporting the establishment and promotion of the “Nagashima Continental Future Creation Institute,” managed by the town of Nagashima in Kagoshima Prefecture, as well as its R&D.

 read more >>